starwindz/PyBerzerk/README.md

 **PyBerzerk**
 ===================
 Clone of the 1980s **Berzerk** arcade game.
 Forked from [flyingthing/PyBerzerk](https://github.com/flyingthing/PyBerzerk) written by TerryO.
+Bugs fix and features improvement by starwindz

 **SCREENSHOTS:**
 <table>